TimRudy/ice-chips-verilog/docs/validation-scheme.md

 - The non-identical segments are declarative code only, constituting wrappers;

-- The wrappers are basically wiring; for example, one wiring function is to collate scalar elements into vectors.
-On the LHS, vectors are part of the abstraction and are implicit.
-On the RHS, vectors are constructed: the abstract from the concrete;
+- The wrappers are basically wiring; for example, the collation of individual Input and Output pins into vectors: "assign A = {pin15_A3, pin13_A2, pin12_A1, pin10_A0}".
+On the RHS, vectors are constructed: the abstract from the concrete.
+On the LHS, vectors are implicit: they're part of the abstraction;

 - Abstractions are used in the logic code; they're what makes the code identical.